bitrise-io/bitrise-webhooks/README.md

 * Split the logic into functions; usually this split should be fine (at least for starting):
   * Validate the required headers (content type, event ID if supported, etc.)
   * Declare your **data model(s)** for the Webhook data
-  * Create a test for the `Transform` method, with checks for the required inputs (headers, event type, etc.).
+  * Create a test for the `TransformRequest` method, with checks for the required inputs (headers, event type, etc.).
     * You can test it with a sample webhook request string right away, but it's probably easier to write the transform utility function(s) first
   * Create your transform utility function(s):